damicon/zfswatcher/README.md

 Installing from source
 ----------------------

-Generally it is best to use ready made packages on Debian/Ubuntu.
+Generally it is best to use the ready made packages on Debian/Ubuntu and RHEL/CentOS/Scientific Linux.

 If you are packaging this software yourself or you want to compile from source for other reasons, you can follow these instructions.